IgniteUI/indigo-design-docfx/en/components/cards.md

 ### Content

-The Card Content supports five distinct layouts: **Array** for shorcuts like contacts, Image with or without a title, Map for showing geographical location, and Paragraph for a short description text.
+The Card Content supports five distinct layouts: **Array** for shortcuts like contacts, Image with or without a title, Map for showing geographical location, and Paragraph for a short description text.

 ![](../images/card_content_shortcuts.png)
 ![](../images/card_content_image.png)